mattvall1/fyp-video_object_timestamp_finder/README.md

 ## Retrieving objects from short videos using text descriptions
 ### University of Greenwich - Computer Science BSc

-**Note:** The full paper will be included with this repository, after the final submission has been graded.
-This is to avoid plagiarism issues for markers.

 ## Abstract (from poster presentation)
 This project investigates retrieving objects from short video clips using text descriptions generated